 6. Form your political opinion.

-We live in a politically turbulent time.
 It’s up to us to educate ourselves and advocate for what we believe in.

 Many people shy away from political discussions but by having them, you’ll come out with new, more well-rounded knowledge and, hopefully, will get to know your own opinions better.